About

-Cameroon is a lower-middle-income country with a population of about 24 (2017) million.
-Situated on the Atlantic Ocean, it shares its borders with Chad, the Central African Republic (CAR), Equatorial Guinea, Gabon, and Nigeria.
-Two of its regions (bordering southern Nigeria) are Anglophone, while the rest of the country is Francophone.
-Cameroon is endowed with rich natural resources, including oil and gas, minerals, high-value species of timber, and agricultural products, such as coffee, cotton, cocoa, maize, and cassava.
+Cameroon is a lower-middle-income country with a population of over 28.37 million (2023).
+Located along the Atlantic Ocean, it shares borders with the Central African Republic, Chad, Equatorial Guinea, Gabon, and Nigeria.
+Cameroon is endowed with rich natural resources, including oil and gas, mineral ores, and high-value species of timber and agricultural products, such as coffee, cotton, cocoa, maize, and cassava.

 Political Context